All Episodes

 And I would certainly agree with you that focusing on that research and incorporating it into the classroom would take us a long way towards solving this problem.

-And for this, we're getting a third of the students who are illiterate and in New York, half of them dropping out?
+And for this, we're getting a third of the students who are illiterate, and in New York, half of them dropping out.

-Yeah, it's it's a terrible situation.
+Yeah, it's a terrible situation.

 Yeah.

-People the people paying for it ought to be angry, they're not getting any bang for their books.
+They're not getting any bang for their books.

 People should be ashamed of the ones running the education system.